What's PLANERGY?

 The Best Way to Manage a GRNI Account

-The best way to manage your GRNI account is by leveraging automated procure-to-pay software like Planergy.
+The best way to manage your GRNI account is by leveraging automated procure-to-pay software like PLANERGY.

 This is particularly important for larger businesses that may run hundreds, if not thousands of entries through their GRNI account, making it nearly impossible to reconcile the account manually, particularly when also dealing with other issues like vendor delays, possible accounts payable fraud, or manual inefficiencies.